Actindo-AG/Documentation/Cloudinary/Operation/02_CloudinaryMapping.md

 6. When having selected the *Copy cloudinary image value* ETL extension, enter the Cloudinary folder from which the images will be imported in the *Folder* field of the *Configuration* section.
 When having selected the *Cloudinary to string* ETL extension, enable or disable the toggle to export the Cloudinary public ID instead of the Cloudinary image URL.

-  > [Info] Note that transformations can only be mapped if the *Export public ID* toggle is disabled.
+  > [Info] Note that transformations will only be mapped if the *Export public ID* toggle is disabled.

 7. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Settings* section is hidden.

   > [Info] Be aware that you have to [rerun the mapping](../../DataHub/Operation/01_ManageETLMappings.md#rerun-an-etl-mapping) to apply the changes made to the attribute.